 Rabbi Eckstein received Orthodox Rabbinic ordination from Yeshiva University in New York.
 He holds master’s degrees from Yeshiva University and Columbia University, where he also completed studies for his doctorate.
 Rabbi Eckstein has served on the faculties of Columbia University, Chicago Theological Seminary, and Northern Baptist Seminary.
 He currently serves on the executive committee of the American Jewish Joint Distribution Committee and the Jewish Agency for Israel, where he is also chairman for global aliyah and rescue.

-Radio: The Fellowship’s radio programs are now heard in English and Spanish on 2,354 radio outlets by nearly 15 million listeners each week on five continents.
-The daily two-minute Holy Land Moments radio show on the Jewish roots of Christianity is heard on 921 English-language stations in the United States, Australia, Canada, Ireland, Japan, the United Kingdom, Russia, the Philippines, Israel, and Africa.
-It is now heard by nearly 3.8 million weekly listeners.
-Momentos en Tierra Santa, the Spanish-language version of Holy Land Moments was launched in February 2012, and now reaches just over 5.3 million weekly listeners through 602 stations across Latin America and the U.S. Israel in the News, our five-minute weekly news update, is now airing on 1,274 stations and reaches 2.1 million listeners each week.
-Public service announcements air on 288 stations to an average of 1.6 million weekly listeners, and 26-minute project-focused programs are heard by nearly 2 million weekly listeners.
+Radio: Rabbi Eckstein’s radio programs are now heard in English and Spanish on more than 2,250 radio outlets by over 15 million listeners each week on five continents.
+The daily two-minute Holy Land Moments (Momentos en Tierra Santa in Spanish) radio show on the Jewish roots of Christianity is heard on more than 1,050 radio outlets in the United States, Australia, Canada, Ireland, Japan, New Zealand, the United Kingdom, Russia, the Philippines, Israel, Africa, and throughout Latin America.
+A five-minute weekly news update, Israel in the News, is now airing on more than 1,240 stations and has 1.8 million listeners each week, PSAs air on over 342 stations reaching approximately 1.3 million weekly listeners, and 26-minute project-focused programs are heard by over 734,000 each week.

-Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with more than 371,000 active Facebook fans and more than a million weekly impressions, two top-tier blogs – the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter presence.
+Social Media: The Fellowship has a strong and rapidly growing social and new media presence, with more than 450,000 active Facebook fans and more than a million weekly impressions, two top-tier blogs — the Stand for Israel advocacy blog and The Bridge blog on Fellowship programs and people; and an influential Twitter, Youtube, Flickr, and Instagram presence.

-Websites: Three major websites (The Fellowship, Stand for Israel, and Holy Land Moments) provide information on The Fellowship’s work, news, and educational resources to more than 50,000 weekly visitors who view 83,000 Web pages a week.
+Websites: Three major websites (www.ifcj.org, www.standforisrael.org, and www.holylandmoments.org) provide information on The Fellowship’s work, news, and educational resources to more than 50,000 weekly visitors who view 111,000 Web pages a week.
 Some 5.8 million weekly marketing impressions are made on other Websites.

-Publications and Other Contacts: The Fellowship’s weekly e-publications are sent to more than 385,000 subscribers, print mailings are sent to some 400,000 people, and calls are made to 45,000 people.
+Publications and Other Contacts: Weekly e-publications are sent to more than 390,000 subscribers, print mailings are sent to some 400,000 people, and calls are made to some 45,000 people.

-Books: Rabbi Eckstein also has penned several books throughout the years that have built a bridge of understanding between Jews and Christians and made it possible for cooperation on common causes.
-New releases include a book on the Holy Days of Israel (35,000 printed) and DVD Bible study curriculum on the Sabbath (35,000 printed) and the Jewish Roots of God’s Word (15,000 printed).
+Books: Rabbi Eckstein has penned several books throughout the years that have built a bridge of understanding between Jews and Christians and made it possible for cooperation on common causes.
+His newest release is Holy Songs of Israel (15,000 printed), an inspirational look at the Psalms with a CD featuring Rabbi Eckstein and his daughter Talia singing Jewish worship songs inspired by the psalms.
+Other titles include Holy Days of Israel (35,000 printed), DVD Bible study curriculum on the Sabbath (35,000 printed), and the Jewish Roots of God’s Word (15,000 printed).